tsimbalar/serilog-settings-comparison/docs/README.md

-## SupportForLogEventLevelParameters
+## SupportForSimpleTypesParameters
-Parameters of type `LogEventLevel` such as `restrictedToMinimumLevel` can be provided
+Simple types that are *convertible* from string can be passed.
+Empty string can be provided to specify null for nullable parameters.
+Parameters with a default value can be omitted.

-ex: `Tests.WriteToWithRestrictedToMinimumLevel.json`
+ex: `Tests.WriteToWithSimpleParams.json`

 ```json
 {